 Population Density: 160

 Although Seattle has far less population density than Atlanta, driving in Seattle is practically just as bad.
 Seattle drivers usually go about 7.1 years between accidents, making drivers 40.4 percent more likely to experience a collision than average.
 And in addition to frequently wet conditions, traffic, new construction, and increased city growth mean that Seattle driving is likely to worsen before it gets better.

 Part of the Dallas Fort Worth area, Garland is the worst Texas city to drive in.
 Drivers in Garland are more accident-prone than anywhere else in the state.
 Drivers go an average of 7.2 years in between accidents in Garland, which makes them 39.1 percent more likely to experience a collision.
 What’s wrong with the traffic in Garland?
 As a rapidly growing city, the biggest problem is having too many people and not enough room.
 The roads in Garland simply aren’t ready for what the suburb is dishing out.

 Hard Braking Events per 1,000 miles: 18.3

 Though slightly better than neighboring Seattle, Portland is still among the top 20 worst cities to drive in among the United States.
-Portland drivers are 39 percent more likely to experience an accident with a typical 7.2 years in between collisions.
-Portland is challenged by traffic related deaths, particularly involving pedestrians.
-Other factors causing many accidents in Portland include drugs and alcohol, speed, low light conditions and improper roadway or lane departures.
+Portland drivers are 39 percent more likely to experience an accident, with a typical 7.2 years between collisions.
+Portland is challenged by traffic-related deaths, particularly involving pedestrians.
+Other factors causing many accidents in Portland include drugs and alcohol, speed, low light conditions, and improper roadway or lane departures.